10 ways to spend less money on car repairs - insider tips

 Parts don't always have to be changed in pairs

 Many parts in your car come in pairs.

-Your car has many parts that are in pairs, for example, left and right struts or left and right shock absorbers or sway bar links.
-Often, when one part fails, a repair shop may recommend replacing both, left and right.
+Your car has many parts in pairs, for example, left and right struts or left and right shock absorbers or sway bar links.
+Often, when one part fails, a repair shop may recommend replacing both, left and right parts.

 For example, if one of your front struts is leaking, the shop may recommend replacing both front struts.
 Ideally it's not a bad idea, since a new strut will perform a little differently than the old one.
 It's nice to have struts that are in the same condition on both sides.
-However, if your budget is tight, ask the mechanic if it's safe to replace only one part that is bad.
-If it is safe to change only one strut and leave the other one for now, you may save around $200-$350.
+However, if your budget is tight, ask the mechanic if it's safe to replace only the strut that is bad.
+If it is, you can change only one strut and leave the other one for now, saving around $200-$350.

 Look for specialty shops

 Muffler shops can fabricate some exhaust parts on the spot.

 If your car is out of warranty and your exhaust is leaking, you can save some money if you take it to a specialized muffler shop instead of a general car repair facility or a dealer.
 Muffler shops have more supplies and can fabricate some exhaust components on the spot or repair a broken part by welding.
 Often, their prices are reasonable.